isomerpages/pa-eastcoast/_kcc/KCC What's Up.md

 </div>
 <p>🌕✨ <strong>Kampong Chai Chee Mid-Autumn Celebration: Embracing Tradition, Illuminating Community Spirit</strong>
 </p>
-<p>Join us for a joyous Mid-Autumn celebration at Bedok Town Centre and Rainbow
+<p>Join us for a magical evening under the stars as we celebrate the Mid-Autumn
-Ville!
-Kampong Chai Chee residents are invited to register for this enchanting event and revel in the festive spirit of Mid-Autumn.</p>
+Festival in Kampong Chai Chee!
+This family-friendly event promises a delightful blend of tradition, culture, and community spirit.</p>
 <p><strong>Benefits of Joining the Event:</strong>
 </p>
 <p>- Experience the rich cultural heritage of Mid-Autumn festivities - Engage